Di-decay signature of new physics particles at intensity frontier experiments: Other models with trilinear coupling

 Using Fig.~\ref{fig:production-probabilities} for the scalars and using these suppression factors, we may briefly conclude if the channels~\eqref{eq:di-production-fip} are relevant.
 The non-derivative ALPs do not have any relative suppression compared to the Higgs-like scalars.
 Therefore, they can be efficiently probed by the di-decay signature similar to the Higgs-like scalars.

 On the other hand, the di-production of dark photons and derivatively coupled ALPs in $B$ decays is heavily suppressed: utilizing the number of proton collisions $N_{p}$ at LHC and at SHiP, we have $N_{p}\cdot P_{\text{prod}} \lesssim 1$ for $\text{Br}_{h\to SS}\lesssim 0.1$.
-Therefore, the $B$ decays are irrelevant, and the $hXX$ coupling may only be probed at the facilities where the production of the Higgs bosons (and hence the decay $h\to XX$) is kinematically possible (so LHC, FCC-ee, FCC-hh).
+Therefore, the $B$ decays are irrelevant.
+For the setups considered here, this leaves Higgs decays at the LHC as the relevant source of dark photon or derivatively coupled ALP pairs.

 It would be interesting to study this question for the HNLs, for which the relative suppression is there, but it is not as significant as for the dark photons and derivative ALPs.